Fiiction/Toxic-Comment-Classification-Challenge-Kaggle/README.md

 <br />
 <br />
 **Note:**
-Did not use BERT baseline (though it would result in a high score) since it was not present at the time of the competition
+Did not use BERT baseline since it wasn't released at the time of competition <br />